From black dye for stockings to Lords of the Manor [click for details]

 Plumtree is a small village with a population of around 200, located 5 miles (8 km) south-east of Nottingham, just off the A606 between Tollerton and Keyworth.
 Its population has remained fairly constant during its transition from an agricultural village to a residential one.

-It features a thriving church dedicated to St Mary the Virgin; a popular village hall; a pub called The Griffin which has just been fully refurbished and reopened in July 2019 (visit their website, Facebook & Instagram pages to find out more); a premier league cricket team; and the award-winning Perkins Bar & Bistro and Carriage Hall.
+It features a thriving church dedicated to St Mary; a popular village hall; a pub called The Griffin which has just been fully refurbished and reopened in July 2019 (visit their website, Facebook & Instagram pages to find out more); a premier league cricket team; and the award-winning Perkins Bar & Bistro and Carriage Hall.

 - to publicise forthcoming events of interest to local residents;